go-gorm/gorm/gitbook/docs/setup.md

 $ gitbook serve
 ```

-or build the static website using:
+Or build the static website using:

 ```
 $ gitbook build